HarshalKolhe02/Alaska_Pipeline_FM/readme.md

 $h_f=4*\frac{3.5736*10^{-3}}{9.81}*\frac{\Delta x}{1.219}*\frac{(2)^2}{2}$
 $h_f=2.3666*10^{-3} \Delta x$ meter

-Lets simulate this value for our pipeline length of 800 miles i.e. 1287 KM Lets assume line have only one pump at the start of line.
+Let's simulate this value for our pipeline length of 800 miles i.e. 1287 KM Let's assume the line has only one pump at the start of the line.
-The graph is result obtained from using bernoulli's equation for pressure drop along pipeline
+The graph is the result obtained from using Bernoulli's equation for pressure drop along the pipeline
 $P=P_{initial}-h_f*\rho*g$
 The Profile found is as follows:
 ![Pressure profile without pumps](https://hackmd.io/_uploads/BJmENHpgyx.png)

-Now lets consider addition of additonal pumps to keep pressure above 1 atm in pipes.
-We will add a pump when pressure drops below 1.2 atm.
+Now let's consider the addition of additional pumps to keep pressure above 1 atm in pipes.
+We will add a pump when the pressure drops below 1.2 atm.
-By using above correction and the equation
+By using the  above correction and the equation
 $P=P_{initial}-h_f*\rho*g+W_{pump}* \rho*g$
 We get the following graph
 ![Pressure Profile With Pump](https://hackmd.io/_uploads/HJz1UBTeJl.png)

-Hence this complete our model of level pipe system.
+Hence this completes our model of the level pipe system.
 ***
 ### STRAIGHT PIPELINE ELEVATED WITH INFINITE THICKNESS
-Now let's consider our path have two mountains in our path.
+Now let's consider our path has two mountains in our path.
 Our new terrain data is shown in the graph below.
 ![image](https://hackmd.io/_uploads/SJq0CCjWJl.png)
-Now, Let's solve bernoulli's equation for this process
+Now, Let's solve Bernoulli's equation for this process
 $$\Delta P+\rho* g*\Delta* Z=- h_f*\rho* g$$$$P=P_{initial}- h_f*\rho* g-\rho* g*\Delta Z$$Let's use this equation and terrain data and plot the graph between pressure inside pipe over span of pipeline.
 The Graph obtained is shown below.
-![Elevated Pipe Without Pump](https://hackmd.io/_uploads/BykxJknb1e.png) Now lets consider addition of additonal pumps to keep pressure above 1 atm in pipes.
-We will add a pump when pressure drops below 1.2 atm.
+![Elevated Pipe Without Pump](https://hackmd.io/_uploads/BykxJknb1e.png) Now let's consider the addition of additional pumps to keep pressure above 1 atm in pipes.
+We will add a pump when the pressure drops below 1.2 atm.
-By using above correction and the equation
+By usingthe  above correction and the equation
 $$\Delta P+\rho* g*\Delta* Z=W_{pump}* \rho*g- h_f*\rho* g$$$$P=P_{initial}- h_f*\rho* g-\rho* g*\Delta Z+W_{pump}* \rho*g$$The graph obtained is as follows
 ![Elevated Profile with pump](https://hackmd.io/_uploads/SJ_JE_cWyx.png)
 ***